ShredSecurity/protocol-deployment-checklist/README.md

 ## Introduction

 This checklist is a deployment-readiness framework designed by Shred Security for protocols, used by developers and auditors to ensure a secure, controlled, and observable launch on mainnet or other live networks.
 It guides engineering teams through architecture decisions, role setup, proxy initialization, asset assumptions, monitoring, and emergency procedures, while giving auditors a clear reference to validate that the system is safely upgradeable, correctly configured, and resilient to operational errors or malicious exploits.
-In short, it is a shared artifact that aligns builders and reviewers on what must be verified before, during, and after deployment to reduce risk, avoid footguns, and support ongoing governance and incident response.

 ## Table of Contents